-In line with departmental policies, the lab portion of this course MUST be passed SEPARATELY from the theory portion in order to pass this course.
+WARNING: In keeping with departmental policies, You must pass the lab portion of the course separately from the theory portion in order to pass the course.
 Late labs result in an immediate mark of ZERO with no exceptions and no excuses accepted (including the now infamous "my printer ran out of ink" and "my computer died").
-Failure to submit a lab (and a late lab is considered failed and will receive a mark of zero) will result in the student being placed on course condition.
-Failure to submit a second lab results in immediate EXPULSION from the course.
+Failure to submit labs will eventually result in the student being placed on course condition and EXPULSION from the course.

 NOTE: While observed results (numbers only) may be identical for more than one student, no other portions of the lab are to be shared.
 Where procedures, analysis, graphs, and/or conclusions are suspected to be plagiarized, labs will be submitted to the dean's office and all students involved will receive a mark of zero.
 "Sharing" answers and analysis often equates to "Plagiarism" which is academic misconduct and will be treated accordingly.

 Lab 0: Introduction

 An introductory lab session in which lab groups will be assigned.
 Several key topics including lab safety, procedures, and lab report format will be covered.
 As well, requirements for prelab #1 will be reviewed.